craigsimps/gulp-wp-toolkit/README.md

+# Gulp WP Toolkit

-# Re-usable Gulp Toolkit for WordPress Themes
+Re-usable Gulp Toolkit for WordPress Themes.

 This is a Gulp package which holds all of the tasks, configuration and lint files I use when building WordPress themes.
 Rather than holding all of these tasks in one giant `Gulpfile.js` within each theme I build, this is a standalone package and can be pulled in independently.